Team members

 Conservation biologist – Université d’Antananarivo.

-Gaëtan is a Malagasy scientist, who has been working with me since 2023 as a research assistant.
+Gaëtan is a Malagasy scientist who has been working with me since 2023 as a research assistant.
 He has been involved in data collection, field activity coordination, communication with the local community, and outreach activities.
-He is particularly skilled in field project management, team supervision, sharing knowledge, integrating local culture into science, and exchange with other researchers.
+He is particularly skilled in field project management, team supervision, sharing knowledge, integrating local culture into science, and exchanging with other researchers.

 Direct contact